-Coming into today’s semis we knew a key number combo was 26-25.
+Coming into today’s semis to buy sports cards we knew a key number combo was 26-25.
 Novak Djokovic had one more career win over arch-rival Rafa Nadal.

 Little did we know that 26-24 would become a number combo that will we will long cherish.
 Little did we know that Kevin Anderson, who just two days ago, heroically downed the best player of all time 13-11 in the fifth set – would come back to score one of the most compelling victories in tennis history.
 Little did we know that his 6:36 7-6 (6), 6-7 (5), 6-7 (9), 6-4, 26-24 win would be the longest Wimbledon semifinal and the second-longest match in Grand Slam history.
 Little did we know, that this man, who we affectionately call a benign beanpole, in just ten months had emerged from the shadows to reach the US Open and Wimbledon finals.

 Little did we know that, as a kid, when he was injured, his dad said, “Come on Kev, let’s play left-handed.”

 Little did the South African man, who is applying for American citizenship, know that the skill he learned as a boy would be so vital at crunch time on the biggest stage in the game.

 No less than five times in the fifth set, the more fresh and fit Anderson had raced out to seemingly commanding 30-0 leads over the noble, but fading warrior Isner.
 Each time – at 7-all, 9-all, 10-all, 21-all and 22-all – Anderson pounced.
 But each time Isner – the man who repeatedly insists that he doesn’t want to be known for Wimbledon marathons, but who was once again ensnared in one – roared back.